Department of Physics (Illinois Institute of Technology)

-The Department of Physics at the Illinois Institute of Technology has over 30 faculty members.
+The Department of Physics is an academic department at the Lewis College of Science and Letters at the Illinois Institute of Technology in Chicago, Illinois, United States.

 It offers undergraduate academic programs including B.S. in physics, applied physics, and physics education and graduate programs in physics and health physics.
 Many notable physicists have both taught and studied at IIT including Nobel Prize for Physics laureates Leon M. Lederman and Jack Steinberger.

 Academics

 Undergraduate academics

 Bachelor of Science degrees are given in: Applied Physics, Astrophysics, Physics, and Physics Education.
 There are also Co-terminal Bachelor of Science degree programs in Physics/Master of Science in Physics and in Physics/Master of Health Physics.

 Graduate academics

 Master's degrees are given in: Health Physics, Applied Physics, and Physics.

 The Doctor of Philosophy degree in Physics is also offered.